Warning: attackers are trying to hijack your Twitter account

 Please spread this message.
 Too many accounts have been compromised already.
 You can find many frustrated persons tweeting for help on Twitter.

 Guys I’m so sorry if you got spam from me!
 I was hacked.
 Please disregard any dm’s from me!

 @twitter Need some support help.
 Looks like my account has been hacked.
 Who can I email?

 There seems to be quite many similar sites: tcwitter.com (blocked), tvvytter.com (offline), twitteril.com (offline), twlilter.com (offline).

 links are blocked by the popular browsers.

 Unfortunately only handful of phishing links are blocked.
-The site always shows a fake login page with the following format: twitller(.)com/<insert 6-7 characters>/.
+The site always shows a fake login page with the following format: twitller(.)com//.
 Blocking individual links is pointless.
 The whole domain should be blocked or taken down.

 Update 25-July: new phishing site spotted